Flatline (Mutya Keisha Siobhan song): Composition

-Having a length of three minutes and fifty-one seconds (3:51), "Flatline" is a pop and R&B song, and was produced by Dev Hynes.
+Having a length of three minutes and fifty-one seconds (3:51), "Flatline" is a pop rock song with R&B influences in the vocals, and was produced by Dev Hynes.
 It is composed in the key of G major, and contains a metronome of 128 beats per minute.
 Musically, it carries out a chord progression of D–Em–Bm–C, while the group members' vocal ranges go from the notes of G3 to E5.
 Lyrically, the song addresses the deterioration of a relationship, which is more visible on the song's chorus, where the trio sings "I can feel a flatline, that ought to be a wave".

 It commences with a "noodly" guitar riff, set against a 90s-inspired piano-driven R&B melodies and "bubbling" 80s pop beats, which is reminiscent of the production found in American recording artist Solange Knowles' extended play True—which, much like "Flatline", was produced entirely by Hynes.
 Siobhán Donaghy sings the first verse of the track, being followed by Keisha Buchanan, who gives her vocals during the pre-chorus, in which she references the playing cards King and Queen.
 After the chorus, the second verse is sung by Mutya Buena, and the song eventually enters a crescendo, as the backing vocals get louder and the drums stronger.
 This section of the song was described by Michael Cragg of The Guardian as being "Florence-esque", in which the group sings the chorus repeatedly along with several ad-libs.
 A writer from Fact wrote that the song "build[s] from Robyn-style melodrama into fist-pumping stadium fare".